lockss/lockss-rtd-manual/docs/upgrading/index.rst

    mv lockss-installer lockss-installer.alpha4

-Then follow the steps in :doc:`/installing/index` to download the 2.0-alpha5 version of the LOCKSS Installer, skipping over the earlier sections of the chapter that are not required in the context of an upgrade (:doc:`/installing/user`).
+Then follow the steps in :doc:`/installing/index` to download the 2.0-alpha5 version of the LOCKSS Installer, skipping over the earlier sections of the chapter that are not required in the context of an upgrade (e.g., :doc:`/installing/user`).

 ----------------------
 Run the Upgrade Script